jakobzhao/geog458/readme.md

 **GitHub:** The course material will be hosted on GitHub instead of UW Canvas.
 On this dedicated GitHub repository, you can find most of the course material, participate in group discussions by submitting GitHub issues, and create new GitHub repositories to turn in the lab deliverables.
 By the end of this quarter, you will be more proficient in operating a cloud-based coding environment and able to host your work online as a way to gain public and peer attentions.

-**Labs:** You need to finish all four labs by the due date.
-In order to help you work on each lab, we will walk through most of the labs in lab sections.
+**Labs:** You need to finish Lab 1, 2, 3, and 4.
+Then, finish either of Lab 5, 6, and 7.
+So, you will finish 5 labs in total.

 **Think Pieces:** for week 1 to 8, there will be weekly reading assignments.
 To evaluate your reflection upon each week's reading material, we set up a discussion board for each week.
 You need to submit at least think pieces to **4** out of the 8 weeks' discussion topics.
 We will review them all, but only the four with hightest scores will be counted towards your final grade.
 Your think pieces should be completed by Thursday @ 11:59 pm for the weeks you are submitting a piece. **All the 4 think pieces must be submitted by the end of Week 8**.
 Your think pieces should be at least 350 words and engage substantially with the reading materials, and connections to the lab assignments and lectures. **The focus of your discussion should be the main readings**, as the extended readings are for your further interests.
 Guiding questions or prompts will be included in each week's discussion section on canvas to help frame your thinking.
 Submit your think pieces on Canvas in the applicable week's discussion section.